Khrystyna Pereviznyk

-Khrystyna Romanivna Pereviznyk (Христина Перевізник; born 19 July 1997) is a Ukrainian footballer who plays as a midfielder for Fatih Karagümrük.
+Khrystyna Romanivna Pereviznyk (Христина Перевізник; born 19 July 1997) is a Ukrainian footballer who plays as a midfielder for Lithuanian Gintra Club.

 Early life

 Pereviznyk started playing football at a young age with boys.

 Club career

 Pereviznyk was the top scorer of the 2022 Lithuanian Women's A League with twenty-two goals.

+Gintra

+On 14 January 2026 officially announced, that Khrystyna Pereviznyk signed with Lithuanian Gintra Club.

 International career

 Pereviznyk has been regarded as a Ukraine prospect.

 Style of play

 Pereviznyk mainly operates as a midfielder and has described the Turkish league as "emphasizing technical and tactical training, while in Ukraine - on physical training".

 Managerial career

 Pereviznyk has attended coaching courses and has managed youth teams.

 Personal life

 Pereviznyk is a supporter of English Premier League side Manchester City.